sdc/moodle-local_leapwebservices/readme.md

 4. A specific user is required to act as Moodle's avatar for incoming web services.
 You can have one user per web service, or one for all.
 Our setup uses a user called **Leap User** and it's profile picture is set accordingly.

     Click **3.
 Create a specific user**.
-Create this "Leap user" as you see fit: give it a relevant username and a **strong** password, as this user will have considerable control over core Moodle functions.
+Create this "Leap user" as you see fit: give it a relevant username ("*leapuser*" in our case) and a **strong** password, as this user will have considerable control over core Moodle functions.

 5. Create a new role ("web services") with appropriate protocol capabilities allowed (**webservice/rest:use**).
 Click on **Administration (block) &rarr; Site Administration &rarr; Users &rarr; Permissions &rarr; Define roles**, and click on **Add role**.